acaztec/iGradMCP/ENVIRONMENT_VARIABLES.md

 2. ✅ Add the 3 required variables to Vercel
 3. ✅ Deploy or redeploy
 4. ✅ Test the app
-5. ⏸️ Deploy MCP server later (optional for now)
-6. ⏸️ Add MCP variables when ready

-The app will work great with just the OpenAI and Supabase variables.
-MCP adds advanced features but isn't required for basic functionality.
+5. 🎉 Enjoy catalog-grounded answers with just the built-in Excel file